m-avagyan/classcraft/README.md

 # classcraft

 Seamlessly craft and conditionally concatenate class names for your web elements.
-Make every element's style truly a masterpiece 🚀

 ## Installation